 The Grad Space is held on Zoom every Friday from 10 a.m. – 12 p.m.

 To join click the following Zoom link: KPE Grad Space

 KPE Wellness Counsellor

 The Faculty, in partnership with the U of T Health and Wellness Centre, offers confidential counselling services to undergraduate and graduate students enrolled in KPE degree programs.

 Many students find it helpful to meet with a counsellor to learn how to manage stress around schedules, exams, relationships, or any unexpected challenge.
-John Power, MSW, RSW is available to listen and help you identify strategies to enhance your own inner resources.
+Perla Pardias, RSW and Charlie Williams, RSW are available to listen and help you identify strategies to enhance your own inner resources.

 Note: Wellness Counsellor services are only available to students who live in Ontario due to provincial regulatory requirements.